thakur-vivek/thakur-vivek/README.md

 - 👋 Hi, I’m @thakur-vivek
-- 👀 I’m interested in Web Development , Python , Java , C++ ,
+- 👀 I’m interested in Web Development , Python , Java , Cloud ,
 - 🌱 I’m currently learning Data Structures  and Algorithms
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me